ornlneutronimaging/chop/README.rst

-Produce the time distance diagram for different chooper configuration
+Produce the time distance diagram for different chopper configuration
 ---------------------------------------------------------------------------------
 Features
 --------